plailopo/poppins/README.md

-	template : (mandatory) - DOM selector or HTML template, app		 : (optional)  - app name or app object reference data	 : (optional)  - JSON initial data method	 : (optional)  - callable methods
+	template : (mandatory) - DOM selector or HTML template, app		 : (optional)  - app name or app object reference data	 : (optional)  - JSON initial data
 })

 # Few of ideas

- - A Poppin is a big or small DOM piece
+ - A Poppin is a component with a name, an HTML template and a JSON object as data.
  - A Poppin can to contain more other Poppins, so it can be contained by another.
- - A Poppin has a behaviors with data and method
+ - A Poppin is always into an App.
  - In a Poppin is possible bind a tag to a data and viceversa
  - A poppin template must have only a tag container.
-Other tags will be ignored
+Other root tags will be ignored

 # HTML tag

- - <app name='xxx' />
+ - <app name='xxx'></app>
 	Define a App area.
 Poppins work only inside it

- - <pop name="yyy" />
+ - <pop name="yyy"></pop>
 	Define a poppin place, by name

 # HTML attributes